chidiwilliams/chidiwilliams.com/content/post/goto-reconsidered.md

 }
 ```

-But in languages like C, which do not have labelled breaks (and labelled continues), GOTOs can act as substitutes.
+But in languages, like C, which do not have labelled breaks (and labelled continues), GOTOs can act as substitutes.

 ```c
 void main()